-At our Massachusetts Dentistry, we strive to be available whenever a patient has an urgent need for care.
+At our Massachusetts dental practice, we strive to be available whenever a patient has an urgent need for care.
 We leave room in our daily schedule for emergency visits.
-For your convenience, we always have extended evening and weekend hours available for those emergencies that inevitably occur outside business hours.
+For your convenience, we provide extended hours as part of our regular schedule, for emergencies that inevitably occur outside business hours.
 We also offer an after-hours voice mail option so you can notify the doctor as soon as a dental crisis occurs.

 Types Of Dental Emergencies And What You Can Do

-In the event of any dental emergency, contact or come to our office right away.
+In the event of any dental emergency, contact our office right away.
 The sooner you can get emergency dental care, the smoother your recovery will be.

 - A broken, cracked, or chipped tooth: If you’ve broken off a piece of your tooth, try to collect all the broken pieces for reattachment at our office.
 If bleeding occurs, rinse out any blood in the mouth and apply gauze.